illusion12321/orchestrate-php/README.md

 There is one major decision of our library, KeyValue and Event's values are stored in the object itself.
 So when you get a property with $item->myProp you are accessing it directly.

-That won't help much memory wise because we storing data as dynamic vars (just like any Array).
+That won't differ much from an Array memory-wise, because we are storing data as dynamic vars.
 But by extending a KeyValue class and defining our public properties you can actually reduce the memory allocation.

 ```php
 // Member.php